the-frey/the-frey.github.com/_posts/2018-03-04-lambda-architecture-vs-the-databse-inside-out.md

 The difference boils down to implementation details - are you running microservices on virtual instances, containers or bare metal, or are you running hooks provided by vendor tooling?
 Both require you to have a strong handle on the interfaces in your system where data passes between components.

-However, getting back on track, what the AWS-flavour of Lambda amounts to, so far as I can see, is **treating your organisation like a program**, which is perhaps an even greater level of abstraction than that already conceptually presented by Kleppmann and co.
+However, getting back on track, what the AWS-flavour of Lambda/Serverless amounts to, so far as I can see, is **treating your organisation like a program**, which is perhaps an even greater level of abstraction than that already conceptually presented by Kleppmann and co.

 ## Wrap up